djeada/Algorithms-And-Data-Structures/notes/graphs.md

 | C | 0 | 1 | 0 | 1 |
 | D | 1 | 0 | 1 | 0 |

-In this example, the adjacency matrix represents a simple undirected graph with vertices A, B, C, and D. The table shows the presence or absence of an edge between each pair of vertices.
-For example, vertex A is connected to vertices B and D, so the corresponding elements in the matrix are set to 1.
+Here, the matrix indicates a graph with vertices A to D. For instance, vertex A connects with vertices B and D, hence the respective 1s in the matrix.

-This method is suitable when the graph's vertices and edges are explicitly defined and the graph is dense (meaning there are many edges compared to the number of vertices).
+**Benefits**:
+- Fixed-time (O(1)) edge existence checks.
+- Particularly suitable for dense graphs, where the edge-to-vertex ratio is high.

+**Drawbacks**:
+- Consumes more space for sparse graphs.
+- Traversing neighbors can be slower due to the need to check all vertices.

 ### Adjacency List

-An **adjacency list** is a representation of a graph $G$ using an array or a collection of $|V(G)|$ linked lists, where each list contains the neighbors of each vertex.
+In contrast, the adjacency list employs a collection (often an array or a linked list) to catalog the neighbors of each vertex.
+Each vertex points to its own list, enumerating its direct neighbors.

-Example:
+**Example**:

 ```
 A -> [B, D]